Homaoa/Regression-for-a-Bike-Sharing-Data-Set/README.md

 In the Exploratory Data Analysis (EDA) part, I used histograms, bar charts, box charts and scatter plots to investigate the variables and their relation through visualization.
 I have also used statistical methods such as correlation and ANOVA to check the relation between the target variable (TotalBikes) and other variables.

+Model building , Evakuation and Tuning :

+First, I transformed the categorical variables into dummy variables.
+I then split the data into train and tests sets with a test size of 20%.

+I tried five different models and evaluated them using R2 score.
+I chose R2 because it is relatively easy to interpret.

+I tried these four different models:

+                Multiple Linear Regression ,  Polynomial , DEcision Tree,  Random Forest , SVR

+Grid Search is also used in order to tune the parameters for Random Forest and SVR models.